 Investment risk

 Each property company owns multiple buildings and usually these buildings are funded by multiple loans so even with 8 businesses, risks of business failure are greatly reduced.
 Each property company has multiple tenants instead of one like the traditional local residential investment.
+Infrastructure companies are similarly diversified.

 Larger investments by clients in excess of my minimum will have more businesses in their portfolios but it is not envisaged to have much more than 15 businesses.